Sunday, February 29, 2004

 I'd just got home from mum's, Mark said that he and Luke would be there in 50 minutes.

-Mary's sister Marion called to ask for Mary’s mobile, as Mary wanted to speak to him before they went to the hospital.
+Mary's sister Marion called to ask for Mark’s mobile, as Mary wanted to speak to him before they went to the hospital.
 I couldn't find Mark's mobile number so Mary decided she'd come to my place instead, as Mark was on his way too.

 Coincidentally, they all arrived together.